Samuel of Bulgaria: Overview

 Samuel's empire had its heartlands in the modern region of Macedonia, west and southwest of the city of Ohrid, this earlier cultural center of the First Bulgarian Empire.
-After the area was taken in 1913 after five centuries Ottoman rule by the Kingdom of Serbia, (later Yugoslavia), that has led to assertions by the nationalist-driven historiography there.
+After the area was taken in 1913 after five centuries Ottoman rule by the Kingdom of Serbia, (later Yugoslavia), this led to assertions by the nationalist-driven historiography there.
 Its main agenda was that Samuel's empire was a "Serbian"/"Macedonian Slavic" state, distinct from the Bulgarian Empire.
-In more recent times the same agenda has been maintained in the Republic of Macedonia, (now North Macedonia).
+In more recent times the same agenda has been maintained in the Republic of North Macedonia.

 Practically Serbia did not exist at that time.
 It became independent under Časlav ca. 930, only to fall ca. 960 under Byzantine and later under Bulgarian rule.
-In fact that area was taken for the first time by Serbia centuries later, during the 1280s.
-Moreover, in Samuel's time Macedonia as a geographical term referred to part of the region of modern Thrace.
+In fact, that area was taken for the first time by Serbia centuries later, during the 1280s.
+Moreover, in Samuel's time, Macedonia as a geographical term referred to part of the region of modern Thrace.
 The "Macedonian" emperors of that period were Basil II, called "Bulgar-Slayer", and his Byzantine relatives from the Macedonian dynasty, originating from the territory of today's European Turkey.
 Most of the modern region of Macedonia was then a Bulgarian province known as Kutmichevitsa.
 The area was incorporated into the Byzantine Empire in 1018 as a new province called Bulgaria.